Problem of mental causation: Physicalist solutions

 The other major option is to assert that mental events are either (at least contingently) identical to physical events, or supervene on physical events.
 Views that fall under this general heading are called physicalism or materialism.
 But, such views require a particular theory to explain how mental events are physical in nature.
 One such theory is behaviorism.
 Behaviorists, in general, argue that mental events are merely dispositions to behave in certain ways.
 Another theory is the identity theory, according to which mental events are (either type- or token-) identical to physical events.
 A more recent view, known as functionalism, claims that mental events are individuated (or constituted by) the causal role they play.
 As such, mental events would fit directly into the causal realm, as they are simply certain causal (or functional) roles.
-Finally, there is eliminative materialism, which simply denies that there are any such mental events; thus, there is really no problem of mental causation at all.

 Idealist solutions

 Popper's three-world formulation

 Related to dualism above, a more general and somewhat differently posed approach to mental causation is provided by Karl Popper's three worlds.
 Popper split the world into three categories: